xbrowse/xbrowse-laptop/README.md

 	wget ftp://atguftp.mgh.harvard.edu/xbrowse-laptop-downloads.tar.gz
 	tar -xzf xbrowse-laptop-downloads.tar.gz

-Now it's time to initialize the VM (this will take ~3 hours).
+Now it's time to initialize the VM (this will take ~30 minutes).
 Run the following command:

 	vagrant up

 This command does the following:

-- Creates and provisions a virtual machine that can run xBrowse
+- Creates a virtual machine that can run xBrowse

+- Provisions the machine with required packages

 - Downloads the xBrowse source code into a shared directory

-- Creates and loads an xBrowse project with 1000 genomes samples.
+- Initializes the machine as a "valid" xbrowse instance.

 If curious, all of these steps are contained in `bootstrap.sh`.
 (Indeed, we'll need a much better way to organize these steps, but this was easiest for now.)